-Dream sets impact objectives for all impact assets in the portfolio and, where possible, aggregates metrics to monitor impact at the portfolio level, by reporting on Key Performance Indicators (KPIs) that are common across many of our impact investments.
+Dream sets impact objectives for all impact assets in the portfolio and, where possible, aggregates metrics to monitor impact at the portfolio level, by reporting on Key Performance Indicators ("KPIs") that are common across many of our impact investments.

-The Dream Impact Management System was developed to ensure impact considerations are integrated throughout all phases of the investment lifecycle - from due diligence to investment completion or stabilization, with annual reviews in place to ensure impact initiatives stay on track.
+Dream's Impact Management System is our intentional approach to identifying, managing, and measuring our impact assets in a systematic way, incorporating industry leading methodologies from established frameworks.
+It was developed to ensure impact considerations are integrated throughout all phases of the investment lifecycle - from due diligence to investment completion or stabilization, with annual reviews in place to ensure impact initiatives stay on track.

 By policy for both Dream Impact Fund and Dream Impact Trust (TSX: MPCT.UN), all new investments must contribute to Dream's impact objectives.
 We have developed an acquisition checklist to evaluate potential new investments based on financial criteria and impact criteria and utilize the checklist during the due diligence process.
 Only investments that qualify on both financial and impact criteria will be considered as impact investments.
-Pathways for recurring income assets are completed during the due diligence phase and are formally scored with our in-house impact scoring system (further discussed under Impact Principle 4) at closing.
-For development acquisitions, preliminary impact pathways are identified during due diligence with final pathways developed during the development entitlement process.
-An impact strategy section is included in our Investment Committee materials and utilizing the pathways we identify how a potential investment compares with existing investments in the portfolio, and how it contributes to our impact objectives.
+Impact pathways for recurring income assets are completed during the due diligence phase and are formally scored with our in-house impact scoring system (further discussed under Principle 4) at closing.
+For development acquisitions, preliminary impact pathways are identified during due diligence with final pathways revised during the development entitlement process.
+An impact strategy section is included in our Investment Committee materials, and utilizing the pathways we identify how a potential investment compares with existing investments in the portfolio, and how it contributes to our impact objectives.
 These analyses are reviewed by the Investment Committee as part of the acquisition approval process.

 For recurring income assets, pathways set at acquisition are expected to be consistent with the eventual impact outcome.
 For development projects, we expect the pathways to evolve throughout the planning process, as zoning is achieved, and pre-development work is completed.
-However, the Impact Management System continues to be used to ensure impact considerations are taken into account through each of the development steps and reporting stages.
+However, the Impact Management System continues to be used to ensure impact considerations are reflected through each of the development steps and reporting stages.
 Strategic briefs for each development project discuss impact objectives alongside construction and financial considerations.